13 Great Ideas For How to Make Money as a 14 Year Old

 Car washing is another outdoor job teens can take on that will keep them busy and a good choice for workers that want to be outside and don't mind getting a little dirty or wet.
 It's a great summer job.

 Young people have made their own money offering car washing services for decades, and it's not difficult to see why.
-In most places, there are a lot of opportunities for making money washing and detailing cars.
+In most places, there are a lot of opportunities for making money washing and detailing cars, and you can check out our guide for how to start a car detailing business for help.

 You'll be hand washing, drying, and waxing cars.
 You can include detailing work as well, which includes cleaning and deodorizing the car's interior.